antonijn/fack/README.md

 fack
 ====

-The Finn-Antonie C Kompiler for 16 bit ASM code
+The Finn-Antonie Compiler Kit for legacy operating system, and 16-bit support.